Table of Contents

 3. Click Cast, save, and share

-Note: this may be labeled with the name of your portal as in the screenshot above
+Note: this may be labelled with the name of your portal, as in the screenshot above

 For some Linux distributions, you may also need to create an application entry under $HOME/.local/share/applications or /usr/share/applications for it to appear in the user's application menu.